|

 collectors and historians, appreciate sculptures of men at war... fashioned

 bronze certainly has a classical appearance and feel.
-One cannot really savor
+One cannot really savour

 statuettes unless your fingers touch the edges, feel the face or hold it in your

-palm and rotate slowly to each side, so as to inspect the fine detail of
+palm and rotate slowly to inspect the fine detail of

 clothing, weapons and accoutrements.
-Our heritage is evident in bronze statues
+Our heritage is evident in bronze statue

 in so many country town squares throughout Australia.